aroberge/reeborg-world-creation/appendices/python-code-pre-processing-the-gory-details.md

 # JavaScript and Python code pre-processing: the gory details

 As far as I know, most if not all Karel simulators implement their own code interpreter, so that students can step through instructions one at a time.
 However, this is not the case for Reeborg's World.
-The reason for this is that I wanted for anyone using the program to be able to use **any** valid Python or Javascript code, and I am not competent enough to implement a fully-featured JavaScript or Python interpreter.
+The reason for this is that I wanted for anyone using the program to be able to use **any** valid Python or JavaScript code, and I am not competent enough to implement a fully-featured JavaScript or Python interpreter.
 Here is what I do instead.

 ## JavaScript

-For JavaScriptI concatenate the code found in the Pre editor \(written by the creator of the world\) with the user's code and the code found in the Post editor \(also written by the creator of the world\).
-Then, I use Javascript's `eval()` to execute the program.
+For JavaScript, I concatenate the code found in the **Pre **editor \(written by the creator of the world\) with the user's code and the code found in the **Post** editor \(also written by the creator of the world\).
+Then, I use JavaScript's `eval()` to execute the program.
 This can essentially be summed up by:

 ```js
 eval(Pre + program + Post)
 ```

-During the execution, each time the world changes \(e.g. Reeborg changes position using `move()`\), a copy of the world's content is made \(which I call a frame\) and appended to an Javascript array \(similar to a Python list\).
-When `eval()` terminates, the content of that array is displayed frame by frame with a user-definable interval \(using `think()`\) between each frame; this is done using Javascript's `setTimeout` function.
+During the execution, each time the world changes \(e.g. Reeborg changes position using `move()`\), a copy of the world's content is made \(which I call a frame\) and appended to an JavaScript array \(similar to a Python list\).
+When `eval()` terminates, the content of that array is displayed frame by frame with a user-definable interval \(using `think()`\) between each frame; this is done using JavaScript's `setTimeout` function.

-The initial reason why I used a recording of frames was that Javascript is a single-threaded language which does have a `sleep()` function - otherwise, I would have likely used this.
+The initial reason why I used a recording of frames was that JavaScript is a single-threaded language which does have a `sleep()` function - otherwise, I would have likely used this.
 However, since I use a list of frames, students can not only step forward through the recording but also backwards if they so desire, which would not have been possible with using an approach based on the existence of a `sleep()` function.
 With the approach used, students can even quickly go through a particular frame using the html slider.

-#### Dealing with Javascript errors
+#### Dealing with JavaScript errors

-Reeborg's World uses Javascript Errors / Python Exceptions to signal the end of a user's program - sometimes after some analysis to confirm that the task was accomplished successfully \(or not\).
+Reeborg's World uses JavaScript Errors / Python Exceptions to signal the end of a user's program - sometimes after some analysis to confirm that the task was accomplished successfully \(or not\).
 So, the code run is closer to this:

 ```js
 try {